Wat Wax: Your 2026 Guide to Board Traction

 Surf Wax Temperature Ranges

 Surf wax is formulated to perform optimally within specific water temperature ranges.
 Using the incorrect wax can lead to rapid breakdown and loss of grip.
+According to numerous product reviews and user feedback, selecting the right surf wax is paramount for a good surfing experience.

 • Cool/Cold Water Wax: Designed for water temperatures typically below 68°F (20°C).
 These waxes are harder and formulated to resist melting and provide reliable grip in colder conditions.